hospitaljobsin/hospitaljobsin/README.md

 ## TODO: infrastructure

-- don't use background tasks to send emails in production, as we are using lambda
 - wait for relevant tests to pass before building and pushing
 - cache geocoding results to save costs
 - update lambda secrets loading via aws secrets manager (jwe secret, captcha key, google client ID, client secret etc)